 I know it is probably far too soon to ditch the winter coat, but maybe not too soon to write a to do list for the yearly deep clean and sew a new cushion cover that’ll make the sofa blush.

 Oh & H – a homemakers column.
-A weekly sharing of life’s little stories between a tiny terraced house and an overgrowing allotment.
+A weekly sharing of life’s little stories between keeping a tiny terraced house and tending to an overgrowing allotment.